Phase Neural Operator for Multi-Station Picking of Seismic Arrivals: Results

 Our method results in the highest F1 scores for both P- and S-waves, being 0.99 and 0.98 respectively.
 This is in addition to having the highest optimal thresholds (0.70 for P and 0.65 for S) of all the models tested (Table~\ref{tab:scores}).
 Given that similar labeling strategies were used for training the baselines (Gaussian for PhaseNet and triangular for the other models), a higher threshold indicates that PhaseNO has a higher confidence level for detecting and picking seismic arrivals than other methods.
+When true picks are unavailable to determine the optimal threshold for a particular test dataset based on F1 scores (i.e., the trade-off between correct and false phases), PhaseNO is able to minimize false detection and give more picks compared with other methods with the same pre-determined threshold.
 The two single station picking models, PhaseNet and EQTransformer, have similar F1 scores, but the former has higher recall and the latter has higher precision.
 EdgePhase is built on EQTransformer and has better performance in terms of the precision-recall curves.
 However, the phase picks are less precise in terms of time residuals (Table~\ref{tab:scores}; Figure~\ref{figs2:hist}).
 PhaseNO detects more true positives, fewer false negatives, and fewer false positive picks than the other deep-learning models at almost all signal-to-noise levels (Figure~\ref{fig:snr_histogram}).
 Despite generating more picks, PhaseNO results in the smallest mean absolute error for both P and S phases.
 Overall, PhaseNO achieves the best performance on all six metrics, with one minor exception.
 The standard deviation of P phase residuals for PhaseNO is 0.01 s (one time step) larger than PhaseNet.
 It should be noted that the newly detected phases by PhaseNO are likely to be more challenging cases as their signal-to-noise levels are lower, and thus result in slightly increased standard deviation.